cybertraining-dsc/fa20-523-342/project/project.md

 - [ ] pease review margdown which does not have hanging indent
 - [ ] urls are in <http://www.google.com>
 - [ ] add refs as footnotes
+- [ ] Please use references instead of URLs.
+- [ ] Reach office hours if help is needed

 Hany Boles, [fa20-523-342](https://github.com/cybertraining-dsc/fa20-523-342/), [Edit](https://github.com/cybertraining-dsc/fa20-523-342/blob/master/project/project.md)